Are you at the point where you know you’re an enabler and are desperate to stop?

 But what about enabling humans?
 What’s the difference between helping, supporting, empowering, and enabling?
 Here’s where you may be confused because it’s complicated.
 People with disabilities including mental illnesses need extra support throughout their lives.
-And frankly, we all need support and help and guidance.
+And frankly, we all need support and help, and guidance.
 We all need to be empowered to be the best that we can be.
 There’s a big difference, however, between helping in a supportive way, empowering which is letting go, and enabling which is the very opposite of what we intend.

-What is an enabler anyway
+What is an enabler anyway?

-In a nutshell being an enabler is doing things for others that they can do themselves.
-Enabling may start as kindness.
+In a nutshell, being an enabler is doing things for others that they can do themselves.
+Enabling may start with kindness.
 It may start as a necessity.
-As parents we help toddlers and children with tasks they can’t do alone.
+As parents, we help toddlers and children with tasks they can’t do alone.
 But once they learn to use the bathroom and tie their shoes, we don’t have to tie their shoes or wipe their bottoms for them anymore.
 In fact, quite rightly they get mad at us if we try.
 But often, we move on to helping teens and young adults do things they can do for themselves.
 It may feel easier and more satisfying for you to make their breakfast and lunch.
 Do their laundry for them.
 Pay for their needs when they could get jobs and pay for themselves.
 But once family members learn that you will do it for them, they will continue to rely on you to take care of things as long as they can get away with it.

 What does brain function have to do with enabling

 In the case of people with disabilities, of course, more help is needed.
-That may be the reason that enabling is such a problem in families where there is addiction (Substance or Alcohol or Behavior Use Disorders).
+That may be the reason that enabling is such a problem in families where there is an addiction (Substance or Alcohol or Behavior Use Disorders).
 Addiction is a disability.
 It is defined as a chronic, relapsing, progressive disease of brain reward.
 That’s a mouthful.
 What it means is there is a change in brain function which makes those struggling with an addiction or destructive behavior addiction unable to listen or even know there is something wrong.
-Arguing, reasoning, screaming doesn’t work.
+Arguing, reasoning, and screaming doesn’t work.

 How to stop enabling when you’re not sure

 Just to clarify.
 Enabling can be as simple as giving diabetics and dieters foods they shouldn’t have because they love it and it makes them happy.
 I enable the family sweet tooth because I love baking.
 I could stop baking.
 Without cookies, cakes, and ice cream in the house, the caloric intake of the family would go way down.
 I’m the enabler.
 I’m the one who’s doing it.
 In this instance, however, we all have stop buttons and no one is a binge eater.
-But what if I were enabling a drinker That would mean I was supplying the alcohol, or pills or other problem substance that could kill my loved one.
+But what if I were enabling a drinker That would mean I was supplying the alcohol, pills, or other problem substance that could kill my loved one.
 And what if I were a fixer?

 Enabling is common in families with addiction

-In families where there is addiction (now called substance or alcohol use disorder, there are crises that need attending almost every day.
+In families where there is addiction (now called substance or alcohol use disorder, there are crises that need attending to almost every day.
 Things go wrong and tempers flare.
 One crisis follows another.
-Lost keys, lost credit cards, unpaid bills, run-ins at school, at work, with the law, overdrawn bank accounts are all common occurrences.
-And so are late night calls to the fixer.
+Lost keys, lost credit cards, unpaid bills, run-ins at school, at work, with the law, and overdrawn bank accounts are all common occurrences.
+And so are late-night calls to the fixer.
 The one who deals with problems also becomes the driver of the person(s) who lost the license, credit card, job, etc, and runs the errands that can no longer be performed by the person who may or may not have helped out before.
-The fixer is a workhorse, and is always waiting for the next shoe to drop.
+The fixer is a workhorse and is always waiting for the next shoe to drop.
 As long as the fixer keeps the status quo going, no one can heal.
 A habit loop has been developed.

 Enabling Has No Rewards